 A week later, tramping along a rough bush track, breathing in the heady scent of eucalypts, with the cackle of a kookaburra ringing through the trees, swinging from a rope down the face of a giant boulder, paddling in a kayak through an avenue of semi-submerged ghost gums on a mirror-smooth lake and finally falling asleep under a star-studded night sky, I thanked mylucky stars that I hadn’t missed it.

 When I was a child in New Zealand, Christmas was a simple occasion.
 Compared to the excesses of today’s celebrations you might even call it meagre.
 But it was fun and it was an adventure.
+If Christmas in New Zealand sounds good to you, why not travel there with a camper hire.

 On Christmas morning, we would head off “down the East Coast”.
 Although Rotorua, our home town, had lakes, streams and hot pools where we swam all year round, the sea was something else and the very word was synonymous with summer, holidays, freedom and happiness.